WICG/WebApiDevice/README.md

 }
 ```

-To verify whether the value was set correctly for the policy, one can open *chrome://policy* page and search for *ManagedConfigurationPerOrigin* entry.
+To verify whether the value was set correctly for the policy, you can open *chrome://policy* page and search for *ManagedConfigurationPerOrigin* entry.

 #### Verification in the Chrome DevTools Console